 WINTERIZING YOUR HOME

-If there is any doubt in your mind, it’s a good idea to do a little investigating before the cold weather comes.
+It's a good idea to do a little insulating before the cold weather comes.
 Frozen pipes can burst and flood your home, leading to big inconveniences and costly repairs.

 Is Your Home Ready For Winter?